aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 terraform init
 ```
 **4.** Run the terraform plan command, feel free to use a tfvars file to specify the variables.
-You need to set at least the followign variables:
+You need to set at least the following variables:
 + **aws_profile** = according to the profiles name in ~/.aws/credentials
 + **aws_region** = the AWS region in which you want to create the resources
 + **environment_name** = a unique name used for concatenation to give place to the resources names